 That’s enough to get you into Dave’s song.
 As long as you’re willing to entertain a song about a once highly popular cartoon strip and theoretical physics, you’re the audience for this one.
 I don’t know if that’s enough to fill a Sadie Hawkins Dance floor, but the wallflowers are more interesting there I’d think.

 How do quantum forces work?
-I doubt I know more than Percy Bysshe Shelly.
-I planned to present this piece for leap year day sometime back, but what did I think two years ago when I heard Shelly’s poem?
+I doubt I know more than Percy Bysshe Shelley.
+I planned to present this piece for leap year day sometime back, but what did I think two years ago when I heard Shelley’s poem?
 That he had written of a mazzy heaven, and that flavorable word brought me to think then of Mazzy Star, an indie rock group that can trace its way back to Minnesota about the time Dave and I started to make music together.
 Now as I write this post this week, I read that the person whose particle path made that traverse, Mazzy Star principal David Roback, has just died.

 The player gadget to hear the LYL Band perform Dave Moore’s “Sadie and Stephen Hawkings” is below.